longhu520/OsmSharp.Samples/README.md

 A collection of samples on using OsmSharp:

-- Android.MBTiles: A simple map with a MBTiles file for offline tiles.
+- Android.MBTiles: A simple map with an MBTiles file for offline tiles.
 - Android.Tiles: A simple map with a regular tile layer.
 - Android.Vectors: A simple map with a vector file for offline vector rendering.
 - CalculateMatrix: Calculates a distance matrix from a set of coordinates.
 - iOS.Tiles: A simple map with a regular tile layer.
+- iOS.MBTiles: A simple map with an MBTiles file for offline tiles.
+- iOS.Vectors: A simple map with a vector file for offline vector rendering.

 Don't for get to get the submodule containing the test-data: